sasstools/sass-lint/docs/rules/no-combinators.md

 # No Combinators

-Rule `no-combinators` will enforce that the combinators are not allowed to be used.
+Rule `no-combinators` will warn against the use of combinators.

 ## Examples